Learn to Hunt

 White Crappie tolerate turbid waters better than Black Crappie and are more abundant in waters that have lots of silt.
 It is abundant in all reaches of the Mississippi River.
 Some of the large interior streams have dense populations of White Crappie.
 Many farm ponds have been stocked with White Crappie, but their well-being in these small water bodies is seldom satisfactory.

-White crappie spawn in late April or early May when the water temperature reaches 56 degrees.
+White Crappie spawn in late April or early May when the water temperature reaches 56 degrees.
 The male crappie fans out a depression in the bottom, usually in a cove or small embayment that is protected from wave action.
-Many nests may be located in a cove at depths from 1 to 20 feet, but usually 3 to 10 feet.
+Many nests may be found in a cove at depths from 1 to 20 feet, but usually 3 to 10 feet.
 Female White Crappie enter the spawning area and deposit their eggs in one or more of the nests, which are immediately fertilized by the male fish.
 The number of eggs in a crappie nest varies, but a nest can hold up to 20,000.

 The eggs hatch in about 3 days and the sac-fry remain attached to the substrate for several more days.
 After the yolk sac is absorbed, the young fish free themselves from the bottom by swimming vigorously.
 The fry leave the nest only at night and do not gather in schools.